Home/Seeds/Green Cardamom

 What are the health benefits of green cardamom?

-Green cardamom is known for its antioxidant properties, digestive benefits, and potential to improve oral health.
+Green cardamom is known for its antioxidant properties, digestive support, and potential antimicrobial effects.

 How can I use green cardamom in cooking?